OfficeDev/office-scripts-docs/docs/develop/vscode-for-scripts.md

 > This feature is in preview.
 It's subject to change based on feedback.
 If you encounter any issues, please report them through the **Feedback** button in Excel.
 The following are known issues with the current version of the feature.
 >
 > - Visual Studio Code can only be connected to Office Scripts through Excel on the web.
-> - This Office Scripts connection is only available with English-language clients.
+> - This Office Scripts connection is only available with English-language Excel clients.

 ## Connect Visual Studio Code to Office Scripts